 Choose open-pollinated (OP) seeds because the seeds you save will grow plants that are the same as their parents.
 You can legally save and share seeds from these plants.
 Choosing open-pollinated varieties conserves the genetic diversity of each variety.

 Saving seeds from open-pollinated plants means that you will never have to buy seeds again!

-Open-pollinated seeds are available for free from the KASSI Seed Commons if you are willing to grow them out for seeds and food to share with others.
-Of course donations are always appreciated so that we can continue our work!
+Open-pollinated seeds are available on a sliding scale donation from the KASSI Seed Commons if you are willing to grow them out for seeds and food to share with others.
+Your donations allow us to continue our work!

 You can purchase open-pollinated seeds from local seed companies that actually grow the plants and seeds in our region.
 All of these seeds will be better adapted to your growing conditions and more likely to thrive in your garden.

 Local seed companies listed in alphabetical order include: Bear Root Gardens , Greta’s Organic Gardens, Kitchen Table Seed House, and Mountain Grove Seed Company You can find them at our Seedy Saturday in March.
 We salute them for their commitment to producing quality local seed.

 So what’s an heirloom variety?
 An heirloom can be described as a variety that has been passed down from generation to generation, likely because it has superior qualities or because it is a variety that is worthy of being handed down.
 This implies that heirloom seeds are open-pollinated but there is no legal definition of heirloom in Canada so look for open-pollinated or OP on the package- or ask to be sure.

 Regardless of where you purchase your seeds you need to ask if the seeds have been grown organically in Canada.
 Organic growing practices are best for the environment and produce seeds that perform better in natural chemical-free gardens.

 The Ecological Seed Finder will help you locate organic seeds that are grown in Canada.